-The numerical investigation of DOT in flat domains of $\mathbb{R}^n$ was initiated by Benamou and Brenier \cite{bb00}, which subsequently inspired numerous computational approaches.
-These include interior-point methods with finite volume discretization \cite{nata21}, primal-dual splitting methods \cite{chambolle} under both finite element \cite{nata22} and finite difference discretizations, operator splitting techniques \cite{jose22}, and accelerated proximal gradient methods \cite{yjj24}.
-A recent advancement \cite{dotsoc} reformulated the DOT problem on finite difference grids as a linear second-order cone program (SOCP), solved through an inexact semi-proximal augmented Lagrangian method (ALM).
-This approach offers computational advantages by variable decoupling and elimination of cubic equation solving, demonstrating both efficiency and robustness across various DOT problems, as evidenced by its accompanying open-source software implementation."
+Numerical investigation of DOT in flat domains of $\mathbb{R}^n$ was initiated by Benamou and Brenier \cite{bb00}, and has since inspired many computational approaches.
+These include interior-point methods \cite{nata21}, primal-dual splitting methods \cite{papa14,nata22,jose22}, and the accelerated proximal gradient method \cite{yjj24}.
+A recent work \cite{dotsoc} reformulated the dual of this DOT problem on staggered finite-difference grids as a linear second-order cone programming (SOCP) problem \cite{monteiro,soc,socsurvey}, then solved via an inexact proximal augmented Lagrangian method \cite{cl21}, built on a series of foundational works \cite{hestenes,powell,rock-alm,lxd16,lxdsgs}.
+As demonstrated in \cite{dotsoc}, this approach maintains superior scalability and computational efficiency compared to previous methods.

-In recent years, there has been increasing attention to numerical methods for the quadratic Wasserstein distance and the associated transport path on smooth manifolds \cite{compute-ot,solomon}.
-Let $(\X,g)$ be a smooth surface, i.e., a compact and connected two-dimensional smooth Riemannian manifold in $\mathbb{R}^3$.
-Given nonnegative finite measures $\rho_0$ and $\rho_1$ on $\X$ sharing the same total mass, the quadratic Wasserstein distance $W_2(\rho_0,\rho_1)$ between $\rho_0$ and $\rho_1$ is defined by

-where $d_g$ represents the geodesic distance, and $\Gamma(\rho_0,\rho_1)$ is the set of all transport plans between $\rho_0$ and $\rho_1$, of which each is a measure on $\X\times \X$ whose first marginal is $\rho_0$ and second marginal is $\rho_1$.
-Although the theoretical foundations of this problem were well-established \cite{villaninew}, the computational challenges drastically increase from flat domains to manifolds due to the complex geometric structures of discretized meshes.